Sachet19/ML-Project/README.md

 # ML Project

-Perform a compartive analysis on GAN and VAE networks on the MNIST dataset
+Perform a comparative analysis on GAN and VAE networks on the MNIST dataset